-This program is designed for applicants who hold NYS certification in Early Childhood Education, Birth-Grade 2
+This program is designed for applicants who hold New York State (NYS) certification in Early Childhood Education, Birth-Grade 2

-- A bachelor’s degree from an accredited institution with a GPA of at least 3.0;
+- A bachelor’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.0;

-or a master’s degree from an accredited institution with a GPA of at least 3.5
+or a master’s degree from an accredited institution with a Grade Point Average (GPA) of at least 3.5

-- NYS certification in Early Childhood Education or PreK-Grade 6.
+- NYS certification in Early Childhood Education or PreK to Grade 6.
 Those holding permanent certification must either show proof that they have satisfied the New York State requirements regarding wellness, child abuse, drug abuse, fire safety, and violence prevention or take HED 71500, a one-credit course covering these topics

 - A statement of purpose (500 to 1,000 words) that addresses the following prompts: